spectrocloud/librarium/docs/docs-content/getting-started/getting-started.md

 <br />

-First, you learn how to create cluster profiles, which are the blueprints to your Kubernetes stacks.
-Then, you deploy your cluster profiles with Palette.
+First, you will learn how to create cluster profiles, which are the blueprints for your Kubernetes stacks.
+Then, you will deploy your first cluster using your cluster profile.
 Once you have deployed your first cluster, you update it using Palette's cluster management functionality.
-The Getting Started section also includes other topics that you can explore further such as cluster deployment with Terraform, Palette's edge capabilities and virtual machine orchestration.
+The Getting Started section also includes other topics that you can explore further, such as cluster deployment with Terraform, Palette's edge capabilities, and virtual machine orchestration.

 Explore more through the following pages.